DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/localization.md

 ## The "Messages" Property

 Plugins that render UI texts have the `messages` property.
-It accepts an object that contains messages as key-value pairs in which keys are message IDs and values are the messages.
-For a list of message IDs that a plugin supports, see the Localization Messages section of the plugin's API Reference.
+It accepts an object that contains messages as key-value pairs in which keys are message IDs and values are messages.
+For a list of supported message IDs, see the Localization Messages section of the plugin's API Reference.

 To translate a message, find the plugin the renders it and specify the plugin's `messages` property with an object that contains your translations.
 Those message IDs that you omit from the object use default translations.

-The following code translates a message from the `Table` plugin.
+The following code translates a message from the `Table` plugin:

 ```jsx
 const tableMessages = {